edmundmok/bubble-blast-saga/README.md

 2. Rebound from the left
 3. Rebound from the right

+For each of these angles, we need to run the simulation to check if the bubble can actually reach the ideal position using the angle.
 In the best case, the ideal position can be reached directly if it is not blocked by any bubbles using a direct angle.
 However, there are cases where we need to use a rebound instead.
 The following describes how to compute a rebound angle from the left, but a similar concept can be applied for the right as well.

 ![Angle calculation](Screenshots/angle.png)